-The City of Minneapolis Dislocated Worker Program serves people who have lost their job through no fault of their own.
-We connect residents to services which will enable laid off workers to return to work quickly at the highest skill and wage level possible.
+The Minneapolis Employment and Training Dislocated Worker Program serves individuals who have lost their job through no fault of their own.

-If you've been laid off (didn’t quit or weren’t fired), are eligible to receive unemployment insurance benefits, and are unlikely to return to your previous occupation or industry, you may be eligible to receive services.
-Contact one of the City of Minneapolis Dislocated Worker Program service providers to discuss your individual situation.
+If you have been laid off (didn’t quit or weren’t fired), are eligible to receive unemployment insurance benefits, and are unlikely to return to your previous occupation or industry, you may be eligible for the program.

 Services include, but are not limited to:

 - Resume writing assistance including creating online resumes